 Condominiums boards

-- Consult with other board members and your condominium managers about developing special protocols around day-to-day condominium use and operations during the pandemic.
+- Consult with other board members and your condominium managers about reassessing and/or continuing protocols around day-to-day condominium use and operations.
 For example:

 - Condominium amenities (e.g., gyms, theatres, meeting rooms)